Perfectmatch.com: History

-Perfectmatch.com is venture capital funded and was founded in August 2003.
-It was created and is managed by Duane Dahl, Cindy Henry-Dahl, and Jason McVey who previously built and managed Kiss.com/uDate.com to over seven million members.
+Perfectmatch.com was venture capital-funded and was founded in August 2003.
+It was created and is managed by Duane Dahl, Cindy Henry-Dahl, and Jason McVey, who previously built and managed Kiss.com/uDate.com to over seven million members.
 Kiss.com/uDate was sold to InterActiveCorp (Match.com) in 2002.

 Since 2003, Perfectmatch has partnered with the entertainment industry to build the Perfectmatch brand in a non-traditional manner.
-For example, they have partnered with iVillage, MSNBC, Oxygen Networks, Warner Bros. and NBC Universal Studios and many others.
+For example, they have partnered with iVillage, MSNBC, Oxygen Networks, Warner Bros., NBC Universal Studios, and many others.
 The company has also been prominently featured in these entertainment-related shows or events:

 The Retirement Living Television series "Another Chance for Romance" in February 2008.
 Hosted by Roger Lodge, the segments also featured commentary by Dr. Pepper Schwartz, utilized the Duet Total Compatibility System, and included numerous Southern California-area members of Perfectmatch.com, all of whom paired up on blind dates using the Duet System.

 In August 2007, Commission Junction published an Advertisers Case Study about Perfectmatch.com discussing how affiliate sales increased by 300 percent.

 The NBC Television special in June 2007 called "The Science of Love: A Modern Dating Experiment".
 Dr. Pepper Schwartz and the Duet Total Compatibility System were also featured.

 The 2005 Warner Bros. film, Must Love Dogs, which starred Diane Lane and John Cusack as a couple who met on Perfectmatch.com.

 The company reports that an entire Valentine's special Dr. Phil Show broadcast on February 11, 2005, resulted in 207,000 women joining their site that day.

 In October 2005, Perfectmatch served as the online dating service working with Live with Regis and Kelly in their efforts to assist show Production Coordinator, Lori Schulweis, during her two-week search to find her own perfect match.

 Perfectmatch partnered with CBS in late 2005 to kick off the first season of How I Met Your Mother by creating a matching game of the shows characters based on the Duet Total Compatibility System and helping to stage a dating/social event in New York City at Grand Central.

 Perfectmatch was the backdrop of the Lifetime Original teleplay, Perfect Romance, featuring Kathleen Quinlan, Henry Ian Cusick, and Lori Heuring.
-Perfect Romance originally aired in June 2004 and continues to be aired routinely.
+Perfect Romance originally aired in June 2004.

-Perfectmatch was also shown in the film Paul Blart: Mall Cop.

-PerfectMatch was also shown in the 2007 film, Good Luck Chuck, featuring Jessica Alba and Dane Cook.
-Some young lady posts on PerfectMatch that anyone sleeping with (Lucky Charm) Dentist Charlie Logan will find their soul mate and marry the next person they date.

-According to Perfectmatch's website, "After a great run, Perfectmatch.com is saying goodbye for good."
+According to Perfectmatch's website, as of late 2015, "After a great run, Perfectmatch.com is saying goodbye for good."